Protect frontend and backend routes

-This guide applies to scenarios which involve SuperTokens Session Access Tokens.
+This guide only applies to scenarios which involve SuperTokens Session Access Tokens.

-If you are implementing Unified Login, that uses OAuth2 Access Tokens, please check our separate page that shows you how to validate them.
+If you are implementing Unified Login, which uses OAuth2 Access Tokens, please check the separate page that shows you how to validate them.

 claim in the token payload.